joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/01/08/nyregion/anti-asian-hate-crime-death-harlem.html?searchResultPosition=6

 **Mariah Bell, ‘Ancient’ at 25, Wins U.S. Figure Skating Title and a Spot in Beijing**\
-`Bell will have a chance to compete in the Olympics next month, along with Karen Chen, who finished second at nationals, and Alysa Liu, who withdrew on Friday after a positive coronavirus test.`\
+`Bell was named to the U.S. Olympic team, along with Karen Chen, who finished second at nationals, and Alysa Liu, who withdrew on Friday after a positive coronavirus test.`\
 https://nytimes.com/2022/01/08/sports/mariah-bell-figure-skating-title-olympics.html?searchResultPosition=7

 **Alec Baldwin Says He Is Complying With Cellphone Search Warrant**\